miklevin/Pipulate.com/software.md

 print("Done")
 ```

-### N-Depth Crawl

-Never do a crawl without an N-Depth limit.
-And even then, try to keep that
-silly number low.
-Nobody wants to be crawling a site forever, and resources
-aren't infinite.
-This is especially true if you're crawling onto our
-potentially resource-starved Windows laptop, which is the norm.
-You can use
-leading SEO-crawling software for that, which has every sort of
-API-integration, and that's fine.
-Or you can figure out how to do it for
-yourself, because crawlers aren't really that hard.
-So long as you control the
-depth and keep it finite, it's fine.
-'Aight?

-[Flesh-out an N-depth crawler here]

 ### Keyword Analysis With Linear Regression

 It's going to take a few steps to get to the linear regression, which is just a